takeyamayuki/takeyamayuki/README.md

  -->

 ### 👨 Me
-  - A graduate student majoring in computer science.
+  - A Product Manager at IT company

 ### 🌱 Interests
   - HCI, Robotics, Computer Vision